Harshitchamp/recipe-adder/README.md

-# Inventor App Using MVC
+# Recipe App Using MVC

 ## 📖 Overview
-The **Inventor App** is a web-based application designed to streamline the management of inventor-related data.
+The **Recipe App** is a web-based application designed to streamline the management of recipe-related data.
 Built using the MVC (Model-View-Controller) architecture, it ensures modularity, scalability, and a clean separation of concerns.
 This project utilizes Node.js, Express.js, and modern web technologies to provide a robust and efficient solution for managing inventor information.

 ### 🌐 Live Demo
 [Check out the live application here](https://recipe-adder.onrender.com)